kubermatic/kubeone/docs/api_reference/v1beta1.en.md

 ### PodPresets

 PodPresets feature flag
+The PodPresets feature has been removed in Kubernetes 1.20.
+This feature is deprecated and will be removed from the API once Kubernetes 1.19 reaches EOL.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |